Saturday, October 12, 2024

 • He remembers his newspaper delivery route, how angry he was at those who didn't pay up - but then the baker paid him in donuts, with the side effect of opening his eyes to the fact that his bag got lighter with each delivery, and his hardness softened to forgiveness.

-• Hassled by a man at a homeless shelter who kept demanding "more tea," he slammed a pitcher full down on the table.
-The man's disappointment opened Beyer up to realize, the man didn't need or want tea; he needed the attention (cf. Jesus and the blind man, Mt.
+• Hassled by a man at a homeless shelter who kept demanding "more tea," he slammed a full pitcher down on the table.
+The man's disappointment opened Beyer up to realize, the man hadn't needed or wanted tea; he needed the attention (cf. Jesus and the blind man, Mt.
 20.29-34).

 Indeed: Riding my bike on the Silver Comet trail, I approached a couple from behind as they walked side by side.
 The woman was talking, gesturing, re-enacting some big confrontation.
 At something she said, the man turned his head towards her so quickly that his dred locks shook, and I saw his eyes open wide on her, his broad smile, his admiration and delight.
 I caught that spirit of love vicariously and I carry it with me to this day, as often as I recall that moment.